AI-Powered Patient Engagement: The New Standard for Healthcare SMS

 Sarah replies: "The pain is quite bad and I'm noticing some warmth around the incision."

 The AI recognizes "warmth + pain + post-op Day 3" as a potential surgical site infection indicator.
 It immediately escalates to the surgical team with Sarah's full context: patient name, surgical date, procedure type, baseline comorbidities.
-A surgeon can reach out within 15 minutes instead of Sarah waiting until an office visit or going to the ER.
+The surgical team sees the flagged reply sooner than it would surface at the next office visit.
+Response time depends entirely on the staffing and escalation policy the organization sets, and patients should still be told to call 911 or go to the emergency department if symptoms are severe or worsening rather than wait for a reply.

 Implementation Considerations